 In today’s world, kids are under more pressure than ever before.
 They’re expected to succeed in school, make friends, and participate in extracurricular activities, all while navigating the ups and downs of adolescence.

 Unfortunately, kids turn to drugs through peer pressure in most cases, simply just trying to fit into a crowd or because all their friends are doing it.
+There are a number of reasons why teens take drugs.
 Although some children also sadly turn to drugs as a way to cope with the stress of everyday life.

 What Drugs do Kids Take?